Erasmus+ International is an EU funding program that supports long- and short-term stays abroad in countries outside the EU.

 - preparing and submitting the application

-As the upcoming information session will be held in German, please contact the Programme officer if you would prefer to arrange a one-on-one consultation in English.
+As the information sessions will be held in German, please contact the Programme officer if you would prefer to arrange a one-on-one consultation in English.

 Katherin Saldias Sanchez, Lic.
 Lic.